Sunday, 17 July 2022

 DOROTHY REVIER

 Natalie Moorehead as one of the other women fares better, she has a certain elegance and a distinctive slick platinim blonde coif and frankly seems miscast as a loyal, long suffering financee.
 In a case of life somewhat immitating life once her career began to peter out at the end of the decade she married a much older millionaire tycoon and retired from film outliving him by forty years and dying in 1991 aged 89.
-Marceline Day as yet another Other Women is more passive and bland but she was possibly also miscast as the slim and pretty Day was actually another former silent film actress with a list of credits that included playing a seductress in the legendary lost Lon Chaney film "London After Midnight" (1927), John Barrymore's "Beloved Rogue" (1927), Douglas Fairbanks "The Jazz Age" (1929) as well as Buster Keaton's "The Cameraman".
-However like a lot of silent film stars she seems to have had trouble making an impact in talkies and like Jean Arthur she ended up in popular but low budget westerns with the likes of Jack Hoxie, Hoot Gibson, Ken Maynard and John Wayne.
+Marceline Day as yet another Other Woman is more passive and bland but she was possibly also miscast as the slim and pretty Day was actually another former silent film actress with a list of credits that included playing a seductress in the legendary lost Lon Chaney film "London After Midnight" (1927), John Barrymore's "Beloved Rogue" (1927), Douglas Fairbanks "The Jazz Age" (1929) as well as Buster Keaton's "The Cameraman".
+However like a lot of silent film stars she seems to have had trouble making an impact in talkies and like Jean Arthur and Louise she ended up in popular but low budget westerns with the likes of Jack Hoxie, Hoot Gibson, Ken Maynard and John Wayne.
 She retired from films, married and walked away from Hollywood and refused all interview requests living quietly and dying in 2000 age 91.
 Robert Frazer, who plays the younger of Miss King's hapless lovers had also appeared in two classic early sound horror cult classics "White Zombie" (1932) and "The Vampire Bat (1933) dying of leukemia in 1944.
 Rose Dionne who plays Miss King's maid was a French actress with credits that included silent classics "The Four Horsemen Of The Appocalypse" (with Valentino), "Salome" (with Valentino and Alla Namizova), "Beloved Rogue (with Barrymore and Marceline Day) and "West Of Zanzibar" (with Lon Chaney) and the later cult classic "Freaks" which was her last role.
 She died in 1959.

 800px-Marcelineday